 As highlighted by market research firm LISTedTECH, the lingering impact of the economic turbulence brought about by COVID-19 is expected to be felt for some time.
 Whether unemployed, furloughed or still working though with little scope for career advancement, there’s never been a more important time to focus on your future progression.

 Precisely why workers and jobseekers in growing numbers are looking to upskill, reskill and in some cases return to their education, in the hope of enhancing their long-term career prospects.

 Shifting Priorities Post COVID-19

-All over the world, businesses are likely to suffer the ill effects of the global pandemic for several years.
+All over the world, businesses are likely to suffer the for several years.
 From major layoffs to company downsizing to suspension or permanent termination of activities, small and large businesses alike are finding themselves with no choice but to reconsider their priorities.

 Something that extends to their preferences and requirements where their work is concerned – the desire to hire and retain only the most capable and exceptional candidates is universal.

 As it stands, proactive and forward-thinking businesses have no place for substandard workers.
 Even if they’re willing to work for a lower salary, hiring cheap at the expense of skills and experience is not conducive with long-term stability and prosperity.

 Instead, there are certain soft skills and hard skills employers worldwide are prioritizing in their hiring practices right now.